srazzaque/srazzaque.github.io/_posts/2018-08-18-dropbox-trick.markdown

 Perhaps more common would be:

 {% highlight bash %}
-[srazzaque@srv ~]$ long-running-cmd && echo "done" > ~/Dropbox/command-done.txt
+[srazzaque@srv ~]$ long-running-cmd > ~/Dropbox/cmd-output.txt
 {% endhighlight %}

 And that's basically it - you can view the files on any device that supports Dropbox.
+You could use it for basically any command that has text output (which is, basically most Linux commands you'd run in a terminal) - so monitoring processes, uptime, anything.